MacIver News Service | July 26, 2017

 — Tom Evenson (@TomEvenson) July 26, 2017

-Wisconsin was completing with six other states for the Foxconn factory: Michigan, Illinois, Indiana, Ohio, Pennsylvania and Texas.
+Wisconsin was competing with six other states for the Foxconn factory: Michigan, Illinois, Indiana, Ohio, Pennsylvania and Texas.
 Foxconn is a non-union company, which potentially gave Michigan, Indiana, Texas and Wisconsin an advantage since they all have right-to-work laws.
 Wisconsin Manufacturers and Commerce say reforms like that made the Foxconn deal possible.

 “The transformative tax, regulatory and litigation reforms enacted over the past six years, like Act 10, the Manufacturers and Agricultural Production Tax Credit (MAC) and Right to Work, have fundamentally changed how the world views Wisconsin.
 Foxconn proves Wisconsin can play and win in the big leagues,” Kurt Bauer, WMC CEO, said in a statement Wednesday.